 - Nausea and vomiting

-In 2012, poison centers took 2,656 calls about exposures to bath salts.
+In 2012, poison centers took 2,697 calls about exposures to bath salts with the number reducing to 998 in 2013.
+In 2014, there were 587 exposure calls with the number reducing to 522 in 2015.
 (Click here for the most recent detailed data.)
 The drug seems to be most popular with people who are between 20 and 29 years old.
 However, poison centers have seen bath salts exposures in a wide range of ages, from younger than 6 to older than 59.

 What should you do if someone has taken bath salts?

 Call your local poison center at 1-800-222-1222.
 Fifty-five poison centers around the country have experts waiting to answer your call.
 These experts can help you decide whether someone can be treated at home, or whether he or she must go to a hospital.

 Dial 9-1-1 immediately if someone:

 For more information, call your local poison center at 1-800-222-1222.
 Poison centers are open 24 hours a day, seven days a week, every day of the year for poisoning emergencies and for informational calls, too.

 PLEASE NOTE: The term "exposure" means someone has had contact with the substance in some way; for example, ingested, inhaled, absorbed by the skin or eyes, etc. Not all exposures are poisonings or overdoses.